-- If an appeal is not filed, the day after the period for an appeal to be filed expires; or - If an appeal is filed, the date the written determination of the result of the appeal is provided to the parties.
+\cdot If an appeal is not filed, the day after the period for an appeal to be filed expires; or \cdot If an appeal is filed, the date the written determination of the result of the appeal is provided to the parties.

-The District shall investigate the allegations in a formal complaint.
-If the conduct alleged in the formal complaint would not constitute sexual harassment as defined in this policy even if proved; did not occur in the District's education program or activity; or did not occur against a person in the United States, then the District shall dismiss the complaint as not meeting the definition of sexual harassment under this policy.
-A dismissal for these reasons does not preclude action under another provision of the District's code of conduct.
+The district shall investigate the allegations in a formal complaint.
+If the conduct alleged in the formal complaint would not constitute sexual harassment as defined in this policy even if proved; did not occur in the district's education program or activity; or did not occur against a person in the United States, then the district shall dismiss the complaint as not meeting the definition of sexual harassment under this policy.
+A dismissal for these reasons does not preclude action under another provision of the district's code of conduct.

-The District may dismiss the formal complaint or any allegations therein, if at any time during the grievance process:
+The district may dismiss the formal complaint or any allegations therein, if at any time during the grievance process:

-- The complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein; - o The respondent is no longer enrolled at the District; or - Specific circumstances prevent the District from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.
+- the complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein; - the respondent is no longer enrolled at the district; or - Specific circumstances prevent the district from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.

-Upon the dismissal of a formal complaint for any reason, the District shall promptly send written notice of the dismissal and reason(s) for the dismissal simultaneously to the parties.
+Upon the dismissal of a formal complaint for any reason, the district shall promptly send written notice of the dismissal and reason(s) for the dismissal simultaneously to the parties.

-The District may hire an individual or individuals to conduct the investigation or to act as the determination-maker when necessary.
+The district may hire an individual or individuals to conduct the investigation or to act as the determinationmaker when necessary.